 - Reduce your cost.
 Since you’re buying into scale, you gain cost advantages from the get-go–even though you’re paying a middleman.

 - Buy into the expertise of a company that has a depth of experience in running contact centers.
 Don’t reinvent the wheel, stand on the shoulders of greats.

 - Open the potential of the money machine your business is.
 Services chug out strong revenue for most companies.
 By letting a partner run your contact center, your leadership spends its time working on your money machine rather than in it.

 - You will hand over a good amount of control.
 You need to mitigate this risk contractually.
-You’ll also want detailed reporting that allows your to truly understand how the solution is operating.
+You’ll also want detailed reporting that allows you to truly understand how the solution is operating.

-- You’re tied at the hip to the services provider.
+- You’re tired at the hip to the services provider.
 You must have a good relationship.
 Don’t pick a vendor, pick a partner.
 And don’t choose that partner on costs alone.